 Symptoms of a Failing Flash Drive

-Generally, if a given flash drive is approaching the end of its life, the read and write speeds will decrease well below its factory performance.
-In practical terms, low read/write speeds translate to files taking a long time to be inserted into your drive.
+Generally, if a flash drive is approaching the end of its life, the read and write speeds will decrease below its factory performance.
+In practical terms, low read/write speeds translate to files that take a long time to be uploaded into your drive.
 Eventually, the memory cells will break down and fail, and the user will begin experiencing more severe issues.